gsc229/vanity-numbers/RUNPYTHONAPP.md

 $ pipenv install
 ```
  This will install all the dependencies in the Pipfile
- You can now use all the normal python commands from inside the pipenv shell.
+ You can now use all the normal python commands from inside the pipenv shell (The only depencies needed are the one's to run data generators, which isn't need because number_map has already been created.)

 ## Setting Environemt Variables

-Since I was testing real phone numbers, I didn't want to push any numbers to GitHub.
-I made the following environment variables:
+Since my friends and family probably wouldn't appreciate me pushing their phone numbers to GitHub, I made the following environment variables:
 ```
 TEST_NUMBER_1
 TEST_NUMBER_2